We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Unsweetened yogurts, such as natural or Greek yogurts, tend to have more benefits.
 Enjoy them with fruit, nuts, or seeds for a healthful snack or dessert.

-Drinking 1 cup of pomegranate juice daily for 28 days can lower high blood pressure in the short term, according to the findings of a study from 2012.
-The researchers attributed this effect to the fruit’s antioxidant content.
+Drinking 1 cup of pomegranate juice daily for 28 days can lower high blood pressure in the short term, according to the findings of a

 While pomegranates can be enjoyed whole, some people prefer the juice.
 When buying pre-packaged pomegranate juice, check to ensure that there is no added sugar.